-- In earlier series of the reimagined Battlestar Galactica, Starbuck had a largish dressing on her back whenever she was seen with her shoulders bare.
+- In earlier series of Battlestar Galactica (2003), Starbuck had a largish dressing on her back whenever she was seen with her shoulders bare.
 This was never remarked upon, although she'd usually been involved in sufficient rough-housing that you could infer she'd grazed herself.
 (The real purpose was to cover Katee Sackhoff's tattoo of a cross, which was inappropriate in BSG's pantheistic society.
 In later series it was covered with a fake tattoo of a stepped pyramid.
 Or sometimes they didn't bother.)

 - Rab C. Nesbitt: The title Glasgow anti-hero always has a dirty cloth bandage around his forehead, sweatband-style.
 Eventually he met his Spanish counterpart, who also wore one and addressed him as "Bandage!"

 - Code Lyoko: Evolution is a Live-Action Adaptation of Code Lyoko (see below) for the real-life parts, and Jim Moralčs' actor still faithfully sports the band-aid.

 - Persona 3's Akihiko Sanada has a bandage permanently over his left eye, just to remind you he's a boxer.
 In middle school, he actually wore one over his nose.

 - Kazuma Sakomoto from Cave Story.

 - In Disgaea 2, Adell's younger brother, Taro, sports one of these on his left chin/cheek.